mclaeysb/allmaps/packages/openlayers/README.md

 <a href="https://codepen.io/mclaeysb/pen/RwvqNpe"><img src="thumbnail.png" height="400" alt="Allmaps OpenLayers Thumbnail"></a>

-Click the image above to see a live CodePen example of a minimal html file that loads a OpenLayers maps and adds a Georeference Annotation.
+Click the image above to see a live CodePen example of a minimal html file that loads an OpenLayers map, creates a Source and Layer and adds a Georeference Annotation to the Source to display it's Georeferenced Map on the OpenLayers map.

 ### Events

-The following OpenLayers events are emitted to inform you of the state of the WarpedMapLayer, WarpedMapSource and rendering.
+The following events are emitted to inform you of the state of the WarpedMapLayer, WarpedMapSource and rendering.

 | Description                                                   | Type                      | Data                               |
 |---------------------------------------------------------------|---------------------------|------------------------------------|